Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

-Experimental results (table \ref{summary:formulas}) suggest equation \eqref{tangency_formula} holds as an approximation to the number of errors as long as targets (disks in this case) are not too densely packed allowing for many higher-order errors to occur; but this approximation still becomes poor very fast.
+Experimental results (Table \ref{summary:formulas}) suggest equation \eqref{tangency_formula} holds as an approximation to the number of errors as long as targets (disks in this case) are not too densely packed allowing for many higher order errors to occur; but this approximation still becomes poor very fast.

 So we need to find the next set of second order errors.